ZurichRain/deepspeed_xglm/README.md

 # deepspeed_xglm
-a deepspeed project with large language model trainning
+a deepspeed project with large language model training